A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from NSF Materials Research Science and Engineering Center (MRSEC) Grant No. DMR-2011876 and NSF-DMR 2138905.
+S. Feng acknowledges support from NSF Materials Research Science and Engineering Center (MRSEC) Grant No. DMR-2011876 and the Presidential Fellowship of The Ohio State University.
+N. Trivedi acknowledges support from NSF-DMR 2138905.
+D. Kong acknowledges support from UCLA Graduate Fellowship.
 We thank Xiaozhou Feng for insightful discussions on RBM.
-We also thank Kevin Zhang, Yuri Lensky and Eun-Ah Kim for the discussion during our collaboration on supervised machine learning, which inspired the current work.
+We also thank Kevin Zhang, Yuri Lensky and Eun-Ah Kim for enlightening discussions during our collaboration on supervised machine learning.